Table of Contents

 Golf Stance Drills to Improve Distance & Flexibility

-When it comes to golf stance, the key is to practice and experiment.
+When it comes to golf stance tips, the key is to practice and experiment.
 In addition, I highly recommend taking some videos to see how consistent you are with your stance.

 When you find something that works, make sure it’s incorporated into your pre-shot routine so that it can be repeated each time you swing.